ShadauxCat/CATSFC/README.md

 menu's "Load a cheat file" option.
 The option can be touched using the Touch Screen, but does not activate the menu.
 So press A.

+# Frame skipping

+In the Video & audio menu, the **Frame skipping** option allows you to select a number of frames to skip between rendered frames.
+* Setting this to 0 will show every single frame, but this will slow down the game considerably, as the DSTWO would only have enough processing power to emulate **and** render a few frames per second.
+It has enough power to emulate all frames and render **some**, though.
+* Setting this to 10 will skip 10 frames and render one, but this will severely desynchronise the audio.
+You will also find yourself unable to perform actions during the correct frame with the controller.
+* Setting this to - (Keep up with the game) will make the emulator try to render the game at its correct speed, dropping frames as needed (up to 8).

+It is recommended to start with frame skipping 4 (Show 1 frame every 5) and go to 3 or 2 if the game doesn't run with major slowdowns with them.
+If you don't like the slowdowns, return to frame skipping 4 or -.

 # The font

 The font used by CATSFC is now similar to the Pictochat font.
 To modify it,